 Ban the term “marketing generated”.

 The concept of marketing generated – and marketing qualified – leads is a important focus for Inbound and Demand Gen programs, but not for ABE.
 There’s no ‘us’ or ‘them’ in ABE.
 True ABE is a fully collaborative process end-to-end.

 With an ABE growth engine in place, you will need ABE-specific KPI’s to manage what is going on under the hood.
 Here are a few KPI’s that we recommend:

-- Number of New Account Contacts Added to the Database — measures the number of new target account contacts added to your database within a time period.
+- Account Contacts: the number of new target account contacts added to your database within a time period.

-- Engage to Opportunity Conversion: measures the number of Engaged accounts that your organization successfully converts into pipeline within a time period.
+- Engaged to Opportunity: the number of engaged accounts that successfully convert into pipeline within a time period.

-- Opportunity to Closased Conversion: measures the number of account opportunities that your organization successfully converts into sold accounts or deals.
+- Opportunity to Closed: the number of account opportunities that successfully convert into sold accounts or deals.

 Consider your portfolio and the rational mix of Inbound, Demand Generation and ABE.
 ABE is focused on named accounts with significant revenue and CLV potential.
 Thresholds to consider for ABE depends on the size of the account TAM (target addressable market) and the value and complexity of the sale, e.g. (and this is illustrative only:

 - Target ABE (fully integrated marketing and sales) for a portfolio of up to 150 named accounts with account CLVs of over $250k